jkuntorov/keepsake-show/readme.md

 # Keepsake Show Website

 This is a website built with [AngularJS](http://angularjs.org/) to present the exhibits featured in the Keepsake Degree Show for FdA Graphic Design & FdA Illustration students in Camberwell College of Arts, year 2015.
+You can visit the website [here](http://keepsakeshow.co.uk/).

 ## Getting Started
 You need git to clone the keepsake-show repository.
 You can get git from